dsc-courses/dsc40a-2024-sp/index.md

 {: .green }
 > Check out the new [**🫂 Advice**](advice) page, which contains tips on how to succeed in DSC 40A from current tutors, based on their experiences in the course.<br>
-> Also, note that there is no live lecture on Tuesday, May 28th, and instead, a pre-recorded lecture video will be posted on Tuesday morning.
+> **Note that there is no groupwork or office hours on Monday due to the Memorial Day holiday.
+We will still post the problems we would've taken up in discussion and their solutions, but there will be no assignment to submit.
+Also, note that there is no live lecture on Tuesday, May 28th, and instead, a pre-recorded lecture video will be posted on Tuesday morning.**

 <!-- {: .green }
 > **The Midterm Exam is on Tuesday, May 7th during lecture (yes, [campus is back in person tomorrow](https://edstem.org/us/courses/57667/discussion/4920907))!
 Read the [logistics post on Ed ASAP](https://edstem.org/us/courses/57667/discussion/4898894), and prepare by:**